Scorpion2115/EvLearning/Kubernetes/Certified Kubernetes Administrator (CKA)/99-Practice Exam/Practice Exam 3 - Managing K8s Role-Based Access Control (RBAC)/Practice Exam 3 - Managing K8s Role-Based Access Control (RBAC).md

 # Practice Exam 3 - Managing K8s Role-Based Access Control (RBAC)
 ![img](../img/p3.jpg)

+## Objective
+* Create a Service Account
+* Create a ClusterRole That Provides Read Access to Pods
+* Bind the ClusterRole to the Service Account to Only Read Pods in the web Namespace

 ## Create a Service Account
 ```bash
 kubectl create sa  webautomation -n web